truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 immersion but not in doing what's conducive to it. ..."

 <!--pg-->
-### N 34.50--52 Three on Projection and Carefulness *Abhinīhāramūlakasakkaccasuttāditika*
+### SN 34.50--52 Three on Projection and Carefulness *Abhinīhāramūlakasakkaccasuttāditika*

 At Sāvatthī.